Using this window you can specify which SyncBack Touch device you want the profile to use.

-All communication with SyncBack Touch is encrypted.
+All communication with SyncBack Touch is encrypted (unless Rapid Transfer is enabled, see above).
 SyncBack Touch can be configured three different ways in regards to authentication:

 •It can be configured to connect to a remote SyncBack Management Service and verify that the username and password supplied by SyncBack is correct.
 This is ideal for business/enterprise use as the usernames and passwords are centrally managed.
 SyncBackSE cannot use this option.

 •SyncBack Touch can be installed to allow impersonation.
 This means SyncBackPro connects using the usernames and passwords of Windows accounts on the computer SyncBack Touch is running on.
 This is also ideal for business/enterprise use as the usernames and passwords are the same Windows usernames and passwords that are already used by users on their Windows computers.
 This also adds an extra layer of security because when SyncBackPro connects to Touch then they only have access to the files and folders on the Touch device that Windows allows them access to.
 SyncBackSE cannot use this option.

 Firewalls and Routers

 By default SyncBack Touch uses TCP port 8080 for all communication with SyncBack.
 If you are using Rapid Transfer then an extra port is required.
 It will use the next higher port number, so if you are using port 8080 then it will also use port 8081.
 The port number can be changed/set during the installation (see below) or by using SyncBack.
 If you want to access SyncBack Touch through a firewall then you must open this port (and the one above if using Rapid Transfer).
 If SyncBack Touch is behind a router then you may need to enable port forwarding.
 Refer to your routers documentation for details.